-As an administrator, you can let users in your organization edit Google Docs, Sheets, and Slides (Google files) stored on 3rd-party storage systems, such as Box.
+As an administrator, you can let users in your organization edit Google Docs, Sheets, and Slides (Google files) stored on third-party storage systems, such as Box.

-To enable editing and collaboration, Google caches files stored on 3rd-party servers for 30 days.
+To enable editing and collaboration, Google caches files stored on third-party servers for 30 days.
 While files are being cached, their content is subject to Google’s terms.
-Google files stored on 3rd-party servers are subject to the terms of the 3rd party.
+Google files stored on third-party servers are subject to the terms of the third party.

-In addition, Google files stored on 3rd-party servers can be managed, controlled, removed, and exported only through the 3rd-party provider's controls.
-Google Drive file-management controls, including access control, data location commitments, data loss prevention (DLP), vault retention policies, and Drive API access are not available to Google files stored on 3rd-party servers.
+In addition, Google files stored on third-party servers can be managed, controlled, removed, and exported only through the third-party provider's controls.
+Google Drive file-management controls, including access control, data location commitments, data loss prevention (DLP), vault retention policies, and Drive API access are not available to Google files stored on third-party servers.

 Let users edit Google files on Box

-- In the Box admin console, enable the Box for G Suite integration.
+- In the Box admin console, enable the Box for Google Workspace integration.
 Learn how to enable the integration.

-- Verify that G Suite sharing settings let users receive files from users outside whitelisted domains:
+- Verify that sharing settings let users receive files from users outside whitelisted domains:

 - Click Sharing settings.

 Supported editions for this feature: Business Standard and Plus; Enterprise; Education and Enterprise for Education; G Suite Business; Nonprofits; Essentials.
 Compare your edition